What Is Insomnia, And How Long Can It Last?

 Insomnia is a sleep disorder that can cause an individual to struggle falling asleep and staying asleep According to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V), insomnia disorder may be present if sleep disruptions occur at least three nights per week for three months or more.
 Additionally, these disturbances must cause “clinically significant distress or impairment in social, occupational, educational, academic, behavioral, or other important areas of functioning” and occur despite the individual having the chance to get quality sleep.

-The following are symptoms of insomnia:
+Here are some common symptoms of insomnia:

 • Feeling tired when you wake